Skip to main content

 S3 storage class can be configured in Studio, but if you want to configure Azure Blob storage behaviour you will need to do it yourself in Azure settings.

-Currently for this feature (RavenDB 7.2.0) Azure Blob, Amazon S3, and any S3-compatible services are supported.
-In this guide, we assume you already have your S3 or Blob.
+Currently (RavenDB 7.2), Azure Blob, Amazon S3, and any S3-compatible services (MinIO, Wasabi, Backblaze B2) are supported.
+In this guide, we assume you already have your S3 or Blob storage configured.

-To pick a destination for your attachments, we first need to prepare a connection string.
+To pick a destination for your attachments, first prepare a connection string.
 Open your database, open the Settings tab, and then the Remote Attachments settings.

 Amazon S3

-Next we need to choose S3 Storage class.
-Those classes affect how your S3 will behave and how storage services will be priced, as we spoke before.
-Depending on your needs, you might choose from different classes, which can be divided into four basic ones and then further subdivided.
-Those four are:
+4. Choose an S3 Storage Class.
+Those classes affect how your S3 will behave and how storage services will be priced.
+Depending on your needs, you can choose from:

-If you want to learn more about them, you should look here.
+If you want to learn more about S3 storage classes, see the AWS storage class documentation.
 After choosing a class, you can Test credentials and then Apply Configuration.
-Then you switch on Remote Attachements and you are ready to add documents.
+Then switch on Remote Attachments and you are ready to add documents.

 Azure Blob

-Azure Blob Storage doesn’t have a class, so the setup is even simpler.
-You can just configure object storage itself on Azure’s page; from our perspective, you just connect and go.
+Azure Blob Storage doesn't have a storage class selector in Studio, so the setup is simpler.
+You configure storage tiers (Hot, Cool, Archive) directly in the Azure portal; from RavenDB's side, you just connect and go.

 var s3Settings = new RemoteAttachmentsS3Settings